24 August 1908

 Revolutionary leader Rajguru was born in Khed, near Pune.

 Shivaram Rajguru, great Indian revolutionary and martyr for the cause of Indian independence was born on 24 August 1908 in Khed, near Pune, Maharashtra.
+In this edition of This Day in History, you can read about the life of revolutionary Rajguru for the IAS exam.

 - Shivaram Rajguru was born in Khed (the place has been renamed Rajgurunagar in his honour) into a Marathi family.